godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **network/connection/network_mode** :ref:`🔗<class_EditorSettings_property_network/connection/network_mode>`

-Determines whether online features, such as the Asset Library or update checks, are enabled in the editor.
-If this is a privacy concern, disabling these online features prevents the editor from making HTTP requests to the Godot website or third-party platforms hosting assets from the Asset Library.
+Determines whether online features, such as the Asset Store or update checks, are enabled in the editor.
+If this is a privacy concern, disabling these online features prevents the editor from making HTTP requests to the Godot website or third-party platforms hosting assets from the Asset Store.

 Editor plugins and tool scripts are recommended to follow this setting.
 However, Godot can't prevent them from violating this rule.